Tai Chi "40 forms" tutorial

 Then (do not think of long hands anymore) bend your hands slightly, and allow your hands to go down, until the angle between them and your body is about 30 degrees.
 All this time your palms should be parallel to the ground.

 While bringing hands down, bend your knees, so that your body moves down to the "working" depth (Chi Shi).
-The "working" depth is personal for everyone.
-Generally speaking, the deeper you sit, the better, but most people cannot do that AND in the same time to follow multiple rules and restrictions (mentioned both in this text and at the web site).
 The way it is shown at the picture is fine for an average Tai Chi student.

 The most important thing to keep im mind when choosing the "working debth", as well as when doing ANYTHING in Tai Chi, is NOT to break rules.
 Let's say you are going down by bending your knees.
 Then at some point you will reach a limit.
 To sit lower, you will either have to bend forward (against the rules: you must keep your back straight), or to move your coccyx back (against the rules: it will bend your lower back forward.
 The lower back must be straight, you should always push the "min men" point back a little bit).
 Or you will have to move your weight to your toes, which is wrong, too.
 Therefore, you should not go down below that limit.
 Note, that recognizing your limits (and fixing problems as they appear) and opponent's limits (and forcing him to break them, and therefore to loose the balance) is an important part of Tai Chi martial techniques.